ECU-CSCI-4230/SpiralBound/README.md

-# SpiralBound - An Open Source Digital Notebook and Planner
+# SpiralBound

 ## What is SpiralBound?

+SpiralBound is an open source digital notebook and planner.

+## Features

 ### Core Features

 - Rich-text editor
   - Different “books” for courses
   - Different “pages” for different dates